TheHoosier.com - Hoosier Daily: March 27

 Headlines

-Ryan Corazza of Inside the Hall reacts to the Hoosiers' 73-63 loss to Wichita State. -- Link
+Podcast: Alex Bozich of Inside the Hall and Jerod Morris of The Assembly Call are joined by our own Stu Jackson to discuss Indiana basketball. -- Link

-Murphy Wheeler of the Indiana Daily Student says Indiana's loss to the Shockers was the end of a lost season. -- Link
+Bozich gives his five takeaways from the Hoosiers' season-ending loss to Wichita State. -- Link

-Video: Mike Miller and Jeremy Price of The Bloomington Herald-Times discuss Indiana's season-ending loss to Wichita State. -- Link
+Jared Rigdon of the Indiana Daily Student recaps the Indiana baseball team's loss to Kent State in 12 innings. -- Link

-Miller says Indiana linebacker James Miller has been a hit in spring practice. -- Link
+Mike Miller of The Bloomington Herald-Times says De’Ron Davis and Devonte Green are looking to next year. -- Link

-Zach Osterman of The Indianapolis Star says the Indiana men's basketball team never gave up on its season. -- Link
+Zach Osterman of The Indianapolis Star says the Hoosier men's basketball team is heading toward a fascinating offseason. -- Link

 ----